springernature/frontend-playbook/accessibility/common-remediations.md

 #### Why's it a problem?

 Words are pronounced differently in different languages.
-Screen reader software is designed to respect these pronounciation differences when it encounters web pages that specify their main language.
+Screen reader software is designed to respect these pronunciation differences when it encounters web pages that specify their main language.

 If the language specified doesn't match the actual language used, the screen reader software may mispronounce the text of the page.